 For Millennials, born between 1981 – 1996, there has been a slow divergence between our mindsets and our parent’s generation.
-We can observe this from our views, opinions, lifestyle, and how many things had changed since thirty years ago.
+We can observe this from our views, opinions, and lifestyle, and how many things have changed since thirty years ago.

 While there are many possible reasons, we cannot be entirely sure.
-Still, I guess access to information and the Internet has a significant contribution to it.
+Still, I guess access to information and the Internet significantly contributed to it.

 Below are some of the things that changed.

 Table of Contents

 It is common to hear that we should get married before 30, which has been the conventional wisdom for the longest time.